Fire Extinguisher Training

 1910.157(g)Training and education.

 Where the employer has provided portable fire extinguishers for employee use in the workplace, the employer shall also provide an educational program to familiarize employees with the general principles of fire extinguisher use and the hazards involved with incipient stage fire fighting.

 The employer shall provide the education required in paragraph (g)(1) of this section upon initial employment and at least annually thereafter.

 The employer shall provide employees who have been designated to use fire fighting equipment as part of an emergency action plan with training in the use of the appropriate equipment.

 The employer shall provide the training required in paragraph (g)(3) of this section upon initial assignment to the designated group of employees and at least annually thereafter.

 Do employers have to provide portable fire extinguishers?

 No. But if you do, you must establish an educational program to familiarize your workers with the general principles of fire extinguisher use.
-If you expect your workers to use portable fire extinguishers, you must provide hands-on training in using this equipment.
+If you expect your workers to use portable fire extinguishers, you must provide hands-on fire extinguisher training in using fire extinguishers safely.